 Both reports shared the results of two provincial surveys completed by parents and guardians across B.C.
 The findings were disturbing.

 The initial 2013 report led to new provincial guidelines in 2015.
 These guidelines, from the Ministry of Education, encouraged school boards to develop policies to control the use of restraints and seclusion.
 They were also meant to strengthen accountability and to train staff in non-violent positive behaviour supports.

 But the guidelines were voluntary.

 In 2017, after finding that only one in three B.C. school boards had adopted policies on restraint and seclusion, Inclusion BC launched a follow-up provincial survey asking families about their children’s experiences in the 2016/17 school year.

 The 2017 survey showed that the voluntary guidelines have failed to protect children from restraint and seclusion.
-The findings in both reports paint a deeply troubling picture of the trauma experienced by too many students with special needs in BC schools.
+The findings in both reports paint a deeply troubling picture of the trauma experienced by too many students with disabilities and additional support needs in B.C. schools.

 Inclusion BC continued to follow up our earlier work on stopping restraint and seclusion.
 All school districts were requested by the Ministry to have policies in place based upon the 2015 Provincial Guidelines on the use of restraint and seclusion by December of that year.

 - As of November 2019, 56 of 60 school districts have adopted a policy on the use of restraint and seclusion with inconsistent levels of compliance with the requirements established by the Provincial Guidelines for the content of the policy.